cotarelo/test-new-relic/README.md

 ### Exercise 2

-I have followed the redis tutorial of the custom for Redis and adapted it to calculate the size of a folder.
+I started by coding a Python script to do that part, then reading the documentation I went trough the basics of Go and did a similar program.
+After I have followed the  tutorial of the custom integration for Redis it was easier to modify that Go custom integration calculate the size of a folder using the linux Disk Usage command which will calculate the size of the folder recursively.
 The code and readme is on the Exercise2 folder.
+For simplicity and time I chosen to list the size of the home folder, but it could be passed as a parameter like I did in the initial go script https://github.com/cotarelo/test-new-relic/commit/f6e2970cc1c667d2e5daa48fc1812dfb3f2a9a9f#diff-ee712df3dc1257dfc9c37c9a17b699dcR26

 ### Exercise 3